MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/real-time-data-ingestion.md

 4. In the field **instanceId**, enter your instance ID which you find in the URL of your Customer Insights instance, or in **Settings** > **Environments**.

 5. Under relative path, enter the name of the entity you chose.
-For example, UnifiedActivity.
+For example, eCommerce_eCommercePurchases.
 You can find all entities in Customer Insights on **Data** > **Entities**.

    > [!div class="mx-imgBorder"]